Quantum computing quantum Monte Carlo algorithm: Abstract

 \section{Abstract}

-Quantum computing and quantum Monte Carlo (QMC) are respectively the most powerful quantum and classical computing methods for understanding many-body quantum systems.
-Here, we propose a hybrid quantum-classical algorithm that integrates these two methods, inheriting their distinct features in efficient representation and manipulation of quantum states and overcoming their limitations.
-We introduce upper bounds to non-stoquaticity indicators (NSI), which measure the sign problem, the most notable limitation of QMC.
-We show that our algorithm could greatly mitigate the sign problem, which decreases NSIs with the assist of quantum computing.
-Meanwhile, the use of quantum Monte Carlo also increases the power of noisy quantum circuits, allowing accurate computation with much shallower circuits.
-We numerically test and verify the method for the N$_2$ molecule (12 qubits) and the Hubbard model (16 qubits).
-Our work paves the way to solving practical problems with intermediate-scale and early-fault tolerant quantum computers, with potential applications in chemistry, condensed matter physics, materials, high energy physics, etc.
+Quantum computing (QC) and quantum Monte Carlo (QMC) represent state-of-the-art quantum and classical computing methods, respectively, for understanding many-body quantum systems.
+However, straightforward integration of the two methods may encounter significant challenges, such as exponential sampling cost and inefficient walker propagation.
+Here, we propose an efficient hybrid quantum-classical algorithm that integrates the two methods, overcoming these limitations while leveraging their strengths in representing and manipulating quantum states.
+To measure the effectiveness of the hybrid approach, we first introduce non-stoquasticity indicators (NSIs) and their theoretical upper bounds, which quantify the severity of the sign problem, a major limitation of QMC.
+Next, we present a hybrid QC-QMC method where the walkers are represented by quantum states prepared by a shallow quantum circuit.
+Although the Hamiltonian in the quantum state walker basis is not sparse, we for the first time offer an efficient and scalable approach to implement walker propagation using a quantum computer.
+From the QMC perspective, our algorithm significantly mitigates the sign problem in the quantum state walker basis.
+From the QC perspective, integrating QMC increases the expressivity of shallow quantum circuits, enabling more accurate computations that are traditionally achievable only with much deeper quantum circuits.
+Our method has immediate applications in tackling complex quantum many-body problems.
+We numerically test and verify it for the N$_2$ molecule (12 qubits) and the Hubbard model (16 qubits), observing a significant suppression of the sign problem (which exponentially decreases with circuit depth) and a notable improvement in calculation accuracy (which is about two to three orders compared to variational quantum algorithms).
+Our work paves the way to solving practical problems with intermediate-scale and early-fault tolerant quantum computers, with broad applications in chemistry, condensed matter physics, and materials.